What is a Single-Member LLC?

 Benefits of a Single-Member LLC

-Most people who choose to form LLCs do so for the limit liability protection they provide.
+Most people who choose to form LLCs do so for the limited liability protection they provide.
 Just like a multi-member LLC, a single-member LLC creates a corporate veil, which can protect your personal assets from liabilities that arise in the course of doing business.
 Generally speaking, you will be protected from:

 - Contractual liability: This refers to anything your business has contractually agreed to, such as supplier agreements or bank loans.
 If you are unable to meet the terms of these agreements, your personal assets will be protected in the event of legal action to recover damages or debts.